Pros |

 Performance and speeds

-According to a September 2022 report from Opensignal, EE’s average 5G download speed on phones is 130.5Mbps, while a report from RootMetrics covering the second half of 2022 put its median 5G download speed at 141.6Mbps.
+According to a September 2024 report from Opensignal, EE’s average 5G download speed on phones is 96.8Mbps, while a report from RootMetrics covering the first half of 2024 put its median 5G download speed at 207.5Mbps.

 Features and battery

-The most notable feature of the EE 5G WiFi is that it supports up to 64 simultaneous connections at once.
-That’s a remarkably high number for a mobile broadband device – some 5G rivals top out at 20, and many 4G options top out at just 10.
+The most notable feature of the EE 5G WiFi is that it supports over 100 simultaneous connections.
+That’s a remarkably high number for a mobile broadband device – most 5G rivals top out at 64 or less, and many 4G options top out at just 10.

-The EE 5G WiFi has some other decent specs too, including a 30-metre Wi-Fi range, so you don’t need to stay glued to it to keep connected, and support for Wi-Fi 6, which the company claims will help improve the EE 5G WiFi’s efficiency in heavy bandwidth situations.
+The EE 5G WiFi has some other decent specs too, including a 30-metre Wi-Fi range, so you don’t need to stay glued to it to keep connected.
 So this is the sort of device that should never let you down.

-One perhaps disappointing spec is that it only has one ethernet port, so you can only get one wired connection at a time.
+One perhaps disappointing spec is that it doesn’t have any Ethernet ports, so you can’t get a wired Ethernet connection.
 But for most people that probably won’t be a problem, since most connected gadgets support and are just fine on Wi-Fi.

-As for the battery, that’s 6,460mAh, which is a reasonable size but nothing amazing – the Huawei 5G Pocket Hotspot Pro for example has an 8,000mAh one.
+As for the battery, that’s 6,460mAh, which is a reasonable size but nothing amazing.
 Still, it should last you for a good long while if you’re only connecting it to one or two devices at a time.
-Make full use of those 64 simultaneous connections though and we’d expect you’ll probably need to plug in before too long.
+Make full use of those 100+ simultaneous connections though and we’d expect you’ll probably need to plug in before too long.

 Alternatives